-As types are that important to adhere to, and as functions are very picky about what they want to get as input and what they might return, there are means to convert data from one type to another.
+As types are that important to adhere to, and as functions are very picky about what they want to get as input and what they maybe return, there are means to convert data from one type to another.
 This is called type casting.
 While this is a good thing in order to provide the correct data type, this invokes the next challenge: conversion rules.
 Some are easy to understand, e.g. casting an integer value to a float.
 Others aren't: what rule would you suggest to cast the string "Moving Light" into an integer value?
 But usually you shouldn't need to bother.
-Just use the appropriate [casting function](#), e.g. in the example [Chase - Change a chaser's overlap](#).
+Just use the appropriate [casting function](#), e.g. in the example [changexfade](#).